cakephp/docs/en/appendices/3-6-migration-guide.rst

   Previously invalid tasks would be silently ignored.
 * CakePHP internals now chain exceptions where possible, allowing root causes of errors to be exposed.
+* MySQL connections now default to ``utf8mb4`` as their encoding.
+If you want to continue using the old default of ``utf8`` update your application's connection information.

 Core
 ====